ShaffySwitcher/RhythmHeavenSilver/README.md

 Even though, thanks Nintendo for releasing this good game that wouldn't of made the Rhythm Heaven franchise real without it.<br>
 Thanks to the original creator of this translation patch, including the original translator who made the first script back in 2007...

+## Disclamer
+I know this patch was either unfinished a decade ago or of questionable quality nowadays.
+There was a lot of inconsistensy (Megamix / Silver names, Polyrhythm / Built to Scale, etc...) everywhere and known issue.

+This is due to the fact that I work (_mostly_) alone since 2019 (atleast when I still worked on it, oh and did I tell you guys I am not an native english speaker?), there is no real quality check, and 3 years ago I wasn't really mature enough for my own quality check.
+So please do not call this hack "garbage" or whatever another word you can find because there's a lot of work behind it.

+This is about to change, I am now working with a team of people that submits graphics and new translated text so that hack will have a new apparence soon and you will be able to experience Rhythm Heaven Silver (or Advance) a new way.

 # Contact
 If you have something to tell/ask otherwise or if you wanna contribute, feel free to add me on Discord (Shaffy#3991).<br>